HosseinNazari10/MobileAppClass/README.md

 # MobileAppClass
-This flutter project for university, a simple app mobile.
+This is flutter project for university, a simple app mobile.